MSc Molecular Science and Engineering

 Graduates from KTH have the knowledge and tools for moving society in a more sustainable direction, as sustainable development is an integral part of all programmes.
 The three key sustainable development goals addressed by the master's programme in Molecular Science and Engineering are:

 The programme will provide you with knowledge and expertise in both fundamental and applied aspects of, for example, organic chemistry, instrumental analysis, electrochemistry, and materials chemistry.
 These skills open up for future job opportunities in fields such as drug development, biocompatible materials, sensors for detecting biological molecules, the development of advanced medical instruments, and green chemistry.

-Students will acquire a broad knowledge of chemical structures and reactivity, as well as chemical risk assessment and management, which is important for developing environmentally friendly and sustainable chemicals and safe handling of them.
-Potential future jobs include technical innovations for processing chemical and radioactive waste and industrial process design for reducing the use and thereby the potential emission of hazardous chemicals.
+You will acquire a broad knowledge of chemical structures and reactivity, as well as chemical risk assessment and management, which is essential for developing environmentally friendly and sustainable chemicals and safe handling of them.
+Potential future jobs include technical innovations for processing chemical and radioactive waste and industrial process design for reducing the use and thereby the possible emission of hazardous chemicals.